kmsomebody/MangaPlusPlus/README.md

 # MangaPlusPlus
 This is a simple user script that improves the MangaPlus reader.

+## Compatibility
+Tested on Firefox 73 with Tampermonkey.
+It should work with other browsers and script managers as well, but hasn't been tested.

 ## Installation
 1. Install [Tampermonkey](https://www.tampermonkey.net/)
 2. Open Tampermonkey and go to "Utilities".
 Install the script from this URL: